 Parking: Students must display a parking decal.
 All decals are numbered and color-coded for parking restrictions.
 Residents will receive purple decals and Commuters will receive gold decals.
 The first decal is free to all students.
 Any additional decal will be at the cost of \$5 each.
 PA Students are allowed to park at Mabee Hall or on the HSU campus in designated areas.

-Additional information regarding parking and traffic regulations can be found at: https://www.hsutx.edu/student-life/campus-safety/parking-and-traffic-regulations/
+Additional information regarding parking and traffic regulations can be found at: Parking and Traffic Regulations - Hardin-Simmons University

 HSU Library: